Sela-Tech/sela_mvp/ROUTES.md

     - *description*: description of project
     - *startNate*: start date of project
     - *endDate*: end date of project
-    - *authToken*: token authenticating user in system
+    - *token*: token authenticating user in system
   - Response: ----------------

 - **GetProjects**
   - Route: /projects
   - Method: GET
   - Parameters:
-    - *authToken*: token authenticating user in system
+    - *token*: token authenticating user in system
   - Response:
     - *projects*: list of projects with which user is associated